Skip to main content

 Knowledge pages answer “what does this mean to the business?”: definitions, caveats, and policies that a human needs to trust an answer, as opposed to semantics (how to query safely) or contracts (what’s authoritative and mandatory).
 See the split rule.

 Retrieval is implemented and reachable today through the MCP tools search_knowledge and read_knowledge_page (and via canonic query’s underlying service).
-The CLI’s own canonic knowledge search command is a stub; see that page for status.
+The CLI’s own canonic knowledge search command is a stub.
+See that page for status.

 Page format

 A knowledge page is Markdown with YAML frontmatter.
 Its path determines scope and id.
+For the exhaustive field-by-field reference, see the knowledge page schema.

 Scope